Energy certificate, now mandatory in mortgage appraisals

 Until now, the energy certificate was a mandatory document in the sale and purchase of homes since 2013.
 However, with the new regulation, it also becomes an indispensable requirement for the valuation of a property for mortgage purposes.

-• The energy consumption of a dwelling under normal conditions.
+• The estimated energy consumption of the property under normal usage conditions.

 Until this year, only architects and engineers could issue certificates.
 With the new regulation, other professionals trained and accredited by the autonomous communities will also be able to do so in the case of existing buildings.